Free shipping on orders over $99

 Are generic medications as effective as brand-name drugs?

-Is it legal to buy medications from international online pharmacies?
+Is it safe to order prescription medications from online pharmacies?

 D